 Before you commit to any floor, it’s always good idea to step back and make sure it ticks all the boxes, so to speak.

 Specialist epoxy flake floors use high-quality epoxy floor coatings and urethane topcoats to encapsulate the flake and bond strongly to the concrete underneath.
-In contrast to generic floor paints, these harder, stronger floor coatings can withstand some nasty treatment and are often used in ugly industrial environments with heavy vehicle traffic and aggressive chemical exposure.
+In contrast to generic floor paints, these harder, stronger floor coatings can withstand some nasty treatment and are often used industrial flooring projects with heavy vehicle traffic and aggressive chemical exposure.

-These types of products are sourced from specialist coating manufacturers and suppliers, or through epoxy flake flooring installers that
+These types of products are sourced from specialist coating manufacturers and suppliers, or through flake

 In summary, if you’re after a long-term epoxy flake flooring that you won’t have to think about for years, high-quality, solvent-free epoxy floor coatings are the way to go.